 - 1. Acquisition and analysis of bio signals using workstation. - 2.
 Study of auditory and visual evoked responses. - 3.
-Electrical safety testing of medical equipment. - 4.
-Development of software for basic telemedicine. - 5.
-Development of neural network for signal classification. - 6.
-Acquisition and analysis of medical images. - 7.
-Development of software for medical image compression. - 8.
-Development of algorithm for medical data security. - 9.
-Study of IDL as a tool for medical image analysis. - 10.
-Study of DICOM standards. - 11.
-Study of lung and cardiovascular models. - 12.
+Development of software for basic telemedicine. - 4.
+Development of neural network for signal classification. - 5.
+Acquisition and analysis of medical images. - 6.
+Development of software for medical image compression. - 7.
+Development of algorithm for medical data security. - 8.
+Study of IDL as a tool for medical image analysis. - 9.
+Study of DICOM standards. - 10.
+Study of lung and cardiovascular models. - 11.
+Electrical safety testing of medical equipment. - 12.
 Mini project (Should include hardware and software).

-- 1. Ability to acquire and analyse any physiological signal and model the physiological systems - 2.
-Apply the techniques of medical image analysis and providing security to medical data
+• Ability to acquire and analyse any physiological signal and model the physiological systems

+· Apply the techniques of medical image analysis and providing security to medical data

-MD8001 ADVANCES IN ELECTRONICS APPLIED TO HOSPITAL LTPC ENGINEERING 3
+ADVANCES IN ELECTRONICS APPLIED TO HOSPITAL ENGINEERING

-- To study about the aspects of clinical engineering - To study about the various aspects of electronics used in hospitals •
+- To study about the aspects of clinical engineering - To study about the various aspects of electronics used in hospitals